theupdateframework/tuf-on-ci/docs/REPOSITORY-MAINTENANCE.md

 The same process handles:
 * Creating a new delegated role
 * Inviting a new signer to a role
-* removing a signer from a role
+* Removing a signer from a role

 Roles are modified with `tuf-on-ci-delegate <event> <role>`.
 * The event name can be chosen freely (and will be used as a branch name).
 If the signing event does not exist yet, it will be created as a result.
-* The tool will prompt for new signers and other details, and then prompt to push changes to repository.
+* The tool will prompt for new signers and other details, and then prompt to push changes to the repository.
 * The push triggers creation of a signing event GitHub issue.
-The repository will report the status of the signing event and will notify signers with advice
+The repository will report the status of the signing event and will notify signers with advice.

 ### Examples